inside.ewu.edu

 GERM 305.
 GERMAN CONVERSATION.
 2 Credits.

-Concentrated drill in German conversation, discussing such subjects as the culture, civilization and current events of the German-speaking countries.
+Concentrated drill in German conversation, discussing the German-speaking countries' culture, civilization, and current events.

 General Modern Languages Courses